-I am an Assistant Professor of Criminology, Law and Justice at the University of Illinois at Chicago.
+I am an Associate Professor of Criminology, Law and Justice at the University of Illinois at Chicago.
 I have a PhD in Sociology (2011) with concentrations in Women and Gender Studies and Disability Studies from Syracuse University.

 Over the last decade, my work has brought an intersectional disability studies approach to the phenomenon of mass incarceration and decarceration in the US.
 Incarceration does not target or affect people equally.
 The majority of prisoners are poor, disabled and are people of color.